 On TV, in movies, and in person, Rhea Perlman conveys a great sense of fun.
 Now she is bringing her trademark spunkiness to the page, in a book series for kids, Otto Undercover.
 The Otto books are heavy on wordplay — which Perlman loves.
 Otto Pillip (a double palindrome) drives a racecar (yet another palindrome).
 Author Perlman also uses puns and anagrams to engage young readers, ages 7-11.

+In town in October to participate in The New York Times’ ‘Great Read in the Park’, Perlman, 58, and a mother of three, said she used make up lots of stories for her children, and that her husband, Danny DeVito, read “every picture book” to their kids.
+A particularly favorite author was Roald Dahl.
+In fact, DeVito was inspired to make the movie Matilda because that book was their daughter Lucie’s “absolute favorite”.
 The Otto books — a series of six is planned — are based on stories Perlman used to tell their son, Jake.
 She explained that she has purposely included some very short chapters because when Jake learned to read, he immediately wanted to move on to chapter books, but was frustrated by long chapters.
 Perlman believes kids feel a sense of accomplishment when they can read a whole chapter.
 So Otto Undercover: Born to Drive (Harper Collins, $3.99) includes a page-long “Chapter minus 1”; and Chapter 0’s entire text reads: “There is none.”
 Chapter regular 1 reads: “His name was Otto…and he was born to drive.”
 Subsequent chapters vary in length, and the story is funny and engaging.